tongsantan/GenAI-MCQ-Generator/README.md

-# Generative AI Blog Generator Project
+# Generative AI MCQ Generator Project

 ## How to run?
 ### STEPS: